“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Community Engagement | Building relationships with followers, influencers, and customers. |

-Adaptability & Problem-Solving | Adjusting quickly to changes in platforms, audience preferences, and marketing trends. |
+Adaptability & Flexibility | Adjusting quickly to changes in platforms, audience preferences, and marketing trends. |

 Brand Voice Development | Ensuring consistent messaging across all social media channels. |

 For social media professionals, creativity and strategic thinking go hand in hand.
-Employers don’t just want someone who can use Instagram or Twitter—they want someone who understands how to turn content into engagement, engagement into leads and leads into loyal customers.
+Employers don’t just want someone who can use Instagram or Twitter—they want someone who understands how to turn content into engagement, engagement into leads, and leads into loyal customers.

 How to Put Social Media Skills on Resume